Chargebacks

 Now that you understand chargeback rates and why they are so essential to managing, it’s time to put our advice into action.
 Keeping your chargebacks as low as possible can prevent unnecessary monetary losses.

-If you find yourself in a high-risk industry, it’s worth considering a merchant service provider specializing in high-risk merchants.
-High-risk merchant service providers understand the unique needs of their merchants.
+If you find yourself with a high chargeback rate, it’s worth considering a merchant service provider specializing in chargeback prevention because they can understand the unique needs of their merchants.

 Article Sources